CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/join-connections/README.md

 $ ./gradlew main-app:run --args="join-connections --project local -l member-base-file -r member-flu-risk-file -w member-joined-file -c member_id"
 ```

-This will merge the following connections defined in the Local Catalog, and will populate `member-joined-file` connection:
+This will merge the following connections defined in the Local Catalog, and will populate the `member-joined-file` [connection](../local-clients/README.md#connections):
 - `member-base-file`
 - `member-flu-risk-file`